Australia: handling internal investigations

 When conducting interviews, the company's legal representatives should clearly inform the interviewee that they represent the interests of the company, and while the content of the interview is confidential and privileged, the company reserves the right to waive that confidentiality or privilege in the future.

 In appropriate circumstances, interviewees should not only be allowed but encouraged to obtain independent legal representation for the purposes of the interview.
-In some cases, the company – or an insurer – may be obliged to indemnify the interviewee for the costs of that representation.
+In some cases, the company - or an insurer - may be obliged to indemnify the interviewee for the costs of such representation.

-During the interview process, the interviewer should be focused on assessing the interviewee’s recollection, as opposed to his or her recreation, of relevant events.
+During the interview process, the interviewer should be focused on assessing the interviewee's recollection, as opposed to their recreation, of relevant events.
 Interviewers should always be alive to the potential for interviewees to give incorrect accounts, and should be prepared to challenge and test the evidence given by the interviewee there and then without the need to adjourn the interview, which may allow the interviewee an opportunity to tailor his or her evidence.

-The company may also need to confront issues that arise when individuals refuse to participate in an interview or other aspects of the investigation, which can trigger the need for disciplinary action.
+The company may also need to confront issues that arise when individuals refuse to participate in an interview, or other aspects of the investigation, which can trigger the need for disciplinary action.
 The company must also consider whether certain employees who are the subject of (or are at risk in) the investigation need to be suspended, or, where serious wrongdoing is clearly identified, dismissed (which can then affect the willingness of those individuals to cooperate with the investigation).
-All of these issues should be assessed with an awareness of the company’s relevant employment obligations.
+All of these issues should be assessed with an awareness of the company's relevant employment obligations.

 Reporting on the investigation